 However, the Company has determined that it will revise its previously issued annual and interim financial statements to correct these errors within the Consolidated Statements of Cash Flows.
-The revision for the Condensed Consolidated Statement of Cash Flows for the six months ended June 30, 2019 is reflected within the accompanying Condensed Consolidated Financial Statements and the details for the revision for all periods are presented below.
-The Company will effect such revisions to its Consolidated Statements of Cash Flows for the years ended December 31, 2019 and 2018 in connection with the future filing of its 2020 Annual Report on Form 10-K, which contain these comparative periods and will effect the revisions for the three months ended March 31, 2020 and the nine months ended September 30, 2019 in connection with the future filings of its Form 10-Q which contain these comparative periods.
-In addition, in the previously issued unaudited interim financial statements for the three months ended March 31, 2020, the Company revised its beginning and ending cash, cash equivalents and restricted cash balances for the three months ended March 31, 2020 and 2019, which corrected for certain errors that were known at the time of such filing.
+The revision for the Condensed Consolidated Statement of Cash Flows for the nine months ended September 30, 2019 is reflected within the accompanying Condensed Consolidated Financial Statements.
+The Company will effect such revisions to its Consolidated Statements of Cash Flows for the year ended December 31, 2019 in connection with the future filing of its 2020 Annual Report on Form 10-K.

-The appropriate changes are reflected in our Condensed Consolidated Statement of Cash Flows and the corrections are reflected in the tables below:
+The changes reflected in our Condensed Consolidated Statement of Cash Flows for the nine months ended September 30, 2019 and the year ended December 31, 2019 are reflected in the tables below: